 And then there's the democratic nature of the distribution.
 An all-night copy center is all any creator needs to make their personal story, their vision, their perspective made available to the world at large.

 Mini-comics are the apotheosis of the potential of comics, created by people whose formal skills tend to be uncluttered by formalism and unconstrained by convention.
 They are wildly valuable, and exceptionally lovable.

 So says Quirk Books author Jon Morris, comics creator, and the operator of one of the oldest and smartest comics blogs on the Internet.
-(And if you win our Mini-Comics Sweepstakes, you'll have one of Jon's own mini-comics to add to your collection.)
 As Jon notes, mini-comics are an excellent medium of creativity for anyone who's into comics, even if you’re not a professional or trained artist.
 Making a mini-comic to share with friends or family, or just for the fun of telling a story, is well within your grasp!

 For inspiration: Illustrator Maritsa Patrinos's beautiful Curses and Blessings mini flips over to reveal blessings or curses, depending on your mood.

 As we’ve seen, mini-comics can be as simple or complicated as the creator chooses.
 But for the most part the creation process is broadly similar.
 So here's a recipe for mini-comics that you can follow for your first mini-comic, or your five hundredth.

 Step 1: Decide on the format of your mini-comic.
 How will it be folded, how big will it be, what kind of paper will you use, how many pages will it have?
 You need to know this up front, because you want your story to fit the book.